drfoxvet/drfoxvet-net/site/content/post/eating-lobsters-imperils-whales-farmed-seafoods-imperil-fish-stocks.md

 My advice to all concerned consumers: Ignore the “health benefits” touted about salmon and other sea foods and for the omega fatty acid nutrients they provide go to their original source-marine algae, on sale in health stores.
 Avoid the self-indulgent “luxury” seafoods such as lobsters, octopus and farmed shrimp.
 Farmed salmon in Scotland, a major world -producer, are overcrowded, stressed and seething with sea lice that mean hazardous insecticidal treatments and harm to wild fish in surrounding waters.
 Think of all the tons of damaged fish nets dumped in the oceans and strangling seals and other marine animals.
 Go to https://www.ecowatch.com/marine-life-ocean-threats.html for some excellent information to empower all concerned.

 As for fish in pet foods, tuna is high in mercury and has caused neurologic problems in cats and many cats are allergic to fish.

+MORE SALMON CONCERNS

+SALMON IN PET FOODS AND ON YOUR PLATES: THINK TWICE!

+Salmon has been long-touted as a “health food” but there are some serious down-sides to consider.
+Wild-caught salmon and other fish stocks, such as cod, tuna and halibut, are in dire straits from over-fishing, ocean-warming, acidification and pollution.
+The alternatives of farmed fish, especially salmon, as I have detailed in earlier writings over two decades ago, have now reached a point of critical concern: and immediate need for a consumer boycott, be it for one’s own consumption or in manufactured foods and treats for dogs and cats.

+Beyond Pesticides, June 16, 2022 reports: “Farmed salmon serves as an inferior food source, accumulating more toxic chemicals in fatty tissue with fewer healthy nutrient properties based on a study from the University of Bergen, Norway and Alternative Medicine Review.
+However, the issue of toxic chemical contamination in fish dates back decades with investigations demonstrating high levels of persistent organic pollutants (POPs), including polybrominated diphenyl ethers (PBDEs) flame retardants restricted or banned in the U.S. and U.K., polychlorinated biphenyl (PCBs), dioxin (a by-product of pesticide manufacturing), and ethoxyquin (a pesticide preservative in fish feed).
+The aquaculture industry (e.g., farmed seafood/fish) repeatedly faces sustainability issues, failing to adhere to environmental regulations and threatening marine health.
+Extensive use of pesticides in local marine ecosystems has induced coastal habitat loss and increased genetic and health risks to wild marine populations.
+Moreover, insecticides used to kill salmon parasites (e.g., fish lice) has led to widespread disease persistence and pest resistance.
+Marine species biodiversity is rapidly declining due to overfishing, global warming, pathogens, and pollution.
+Thus, further biodiversity loss can change aquatic and terrestrial ecosystem functions and reduce ecosystem services.”

+“Food analysis results find the consumption of farmed salmon fillets contributes to higher rates of metabolic disorders, including diabetes and obesity.
+These farmed salmon also contain levels of toxins, including PCBs and dioxin, that are five times higher than levels in other tested foods.
+The report suggests the primary causes of farmed salmon toxicity stem from the toxicants in fish feed, like ethoxyquin, and environmental concentrations of the chemicals, whether from terrestrial sources or farmed fish or from the fish fed to them.”

+The so-called “bycatch” of commercial fishing is decimating fish populations globally, much also being fed to livestock.
+For details see  https://beyondpesticides.org/dailynewsblog/2022/06/farmed-salmon-just-as-toxic-to-human-health-as-junk-food/

+In addition to the other synthetic chemicals, PFAS (per- and polyfluoroalkyl substances, i.e., "forever chemicals") are now all in the news, primarily with freshwater fishes: https://www.ewg.org/news-insights/news-release/2023/01/ewg-study-eating-one-freshwater-fish-equals-month-drinking and see: https://www.businessinsider.com/where-fish-have-pfas-forever-chemicals-map-us-lakes-streams-2023-1 but in salmon, too: https://purewaterblog.com/does-salmon-have-pfas-in-it-what-are-your-risks

+According to a news  report  by Laura Reiley in the Tampa Bay Times, Mar.
+21, 2018(inhttps://www.tampabay.com/things-to-do/food/cooking/The-facts-about-farmed-salmon-you-wish-you-didn-t-know_166193900/) “ Farmed salmon are fed pellets made out of fish oil and smaller fish, ground-up chicken feathers, poultry litter (yes, that's poop), genetically modified yeast, soybeans and chicken fat.
+Wild salmon get its lovely rose color from eating krill and shrimp.
+Farmed salmon, because it eats those pellets, is grey.
+To make it more appetizing to consumers, farmers add dyes to their feed.”

+To support efforts to protect fish visit www.fishfeel.org.
+Put yourself in the mind of a farmed salmon in overcrowded floating enclosures,  fish that are used to swimming thousands of miles from rivers to oceans and back.
+Atlantic salmon are one of nature's greatest navigators.
+Their migration is a 4,000-kilometer (2,000 nautical miles) round-trip voyage.
+ On a promising note, veterinarians in the U.K. are advocating better handling and humane killing methods be rapidly implemented: And more people are adopting vegan and vegetarian diets for environmental and humane reasons as well as for their own health reasons.
+More government support is needed for indigenous peoples like the Lummi Nation to restore coho salmon habitat for spawning and population recovery, their rivers being  severely damaged by dams and the timber industry as I have witnessed  during an aerial survey with a Lummi elder.  (https://americanindian.si.edu/environment/lummi/Strategies.cshtml).